 CIPA

-One of the certifications you make as part of FCC Form 486 is that you meet the requirements of the Children's Internet Protection Act (CIPA) as a condition of receiving E-rate funding for Internet services.
+One of the certifications you make as part of FCC Form 486 is that you meet the requirements of the Children's Internet Protection Act (CIPA) as a condition of receiving E-Rate funding for Internet services.

 What is CIPA?

 CIPA stands for the Children's Internet Protection Act.
 This is a law that was established in 2000 and helps to protect minors from obscene content and abuse on the Internet, among other things.
-To receive E-rate funding for Category One Internet access and all Category Two services, you must certify that your institution is in compliance with this law.
+To receive E-Rate funding for Category One Internet access and all Category Two services, you must certify that your institution is in compliance with this law.

 CIPA Requirements